RealNobser/BetterDuinoFirmwareV4/README.md

 https://github.com/nhutchison/MarcDuinoMain
 https://github.com/nhutchison/MarcDuinoClient

 ***MarcDuinoV4 has nothing to do with the original firmware made by Marc nor with the spinoff made by Neil!
-So if you have any questions about MarcDuinoV4 don't ask any of them, but contact me (**RealNobser**) here on GitHub.***
+So if you have any questions about MarcDuinoV4 don't ask any of them!***

+## Why MarcDuinoV4?

+## Supported Board

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxOTczOTIxOF19
+eyJoaXN0b3J5IjpbNjYxNDkxNTQzLC0yMTk3MzkyMThdfQ==
 -->